Skip to content

 Get multiple quotes to compare fleet insurance and find the policy you need at the right price.*

 Truck fleet insurance can make administration easier once more than one vehicle is involved, but for most operators the real comparison goes further than putting everything under one policy.
-It is usually more useful to look at how the wording, driver setup, claims handling and optional extras fit the way the fleet actually works day to day.
+It is usually more useful to look at how the wording, driver setup, claims handling and optional extras fit the way the fleet actually works day to day, especially where HGVs and lorries are tied directly to contracts, deliveries, cash flow and business continuity.

 What Is Truck Fleet Insurance?

 Truck fleet insurance usually means covering multiple trucks, HGVs or lorries under one policy structure rather than arranging separate cover for each vehicle.
-That can simplify renewals, mid-term changes and driver administration, but it still makes sense to compare how well the cover matches the fleet, the work involved and the practical demands of keeping vehicles on the road.
+That can simplify renewals, mid-term changes and driver administration, but it still makes sense to compare how well the cover matches the fleet size, vehicle weights, operating radius, work type and the practical demands of keeping vehicles on the road.

 Check Your Policy

-When comparing truck fleet insurance, it helps to check that the vehicle list, declared use, driver arrangements and cover basis are genuinely like for like across quotes.
-Similar premiums can still rest on very different assumptions around haulage work, own goods, overnight parking, trailer use or where vehicles travel.
+When comparing truck fleet insurance or lorry fleet insurance, it helps to check that the vehicle list, declared use, driver arrangements and cover basis are genuinely like for like across quotes.
+Similar premiums can still rest on very different assumptions around haulage work, carriage of own goods, overnight parking, trailer use, operating radius or whether vehicles travel into ports, cities or mainland Europe.

 Compare Prices

 Price matters, especially when vehicles are tied closely to contracts, deadlines and cash flow, but it is usually best judged alongside excesses, claims support, flexibility and the scope of the wording.
-A fleet quote that looks cheaper at first glance may feel less useful if driver terms, downtime support or optional extras are narrower than expected.
+A fleet quote that looks cheaper at first glance may feel less useful if driver terms, downtime support, replacement vehicle options or optional extras are narrower than expected.

 Choose Your Drivers Wisely

 Driver setup is often one of the biggest practical issues in fleet insurance.
-Named-driver and wider driver arrangements may affect both price and day-to-day usability, so it can help to compare what the business genuinely needs, including any seasonal changes, relief drivers or specialist vehicle requirements, rather than what only looks tidy on paper.
+Named-driver, any-driver and wider driver arrangements may affect both price and day-to-day usability, so it can help to compare what the business genuinely needs, including seasonal changes, agency or relief drivers, night work and specialist vehicle requirements, rather than what only looks tidy on paper.

 Keep a Good No-Claims Record

 Claims history can influence both renewal terms and insurer appetite.
-Clear risk management, better reporting and consistent fleet discipline do not guarantee lower costs, but they can help present the fleet more clearly when insurers are assessing long-term risk.
+Clear risk management, prompt incident reporting and consistent fleet discipline do not guarantee lower costs, but they can help present the fleet more clearly when insurers are assessing long-term risk and deciding what terms they are prepared to offer.

 Raise Your Excess

 A higher excess may affect price, but it needs to stay commercially realistic for the business.
-The more useful question is whether that level of excess would still feel manageable if a claim happened on more than one vehicle during a busy year.
+The more useful question is whether that level of excess would still feel manageable if a claim happened on more than one vehicle during a busy year, or if a key lorry was off the road when work was already under pressure.

 Use Telematics (Black Box Technology)

 Telematics can help with fleet management and may support a clearer risk profile for some operators, though it is not a universal shortcut to cheaper cover.
-It is often more useful as part of day-to-day oversight, route visibility and incident reporting than as a pricing promise.
+It is often more useful as part of day-to-day oversight, route visibility, driver behaviour monitoring, maintenance planning and incident reporting than as a pricing promise.

 Keep Your Trucks Secure

 Yard security, trackers, immobilisers and overnight parking arrangements can all influence how insurers view a fleet.
-For some operations, especially where trucks are parked away from base or carry higher-risk loads, security controls may shape both insurer appetite and the terms offered.
+For some operations, especially where trucks are parked away from base, use trailers, carry higher-risk loads or operate at unsocial hours, security controls may shape both insurer appetite and the terms offered.

 Pay Annually Instead of Monthly

 Some operators compare annual payment against instalments because financing a premium can increase the overall cost.
-It is still a cash-flow decision as much as an insurance one, so the right approach may depend on how the business manages working capital through the year.
+It is still a cash-flow decision as much as an insurance one, so the right approach may depend on how the business manages working capital, fuel costs, wages, maintenance and customer payment cycles through the year.

 How Much Does HGV Fleet Insurance Cost?

-That can depend on fleet size, vehicle mix, driver history, type of work, goods carried, territory, claims record and security.
-Rather than relying on a generic benchmark, it is usually more useful to compare how each insurer appears to read the actual fleet and the risks that come with it.
+That can depend on fleet size, vehicle mix, driver history, type of work, goods carried, territory, claims record, security and how the vehicles are scheduled.
+Rather than relying on a generic benchmark, it is usually more useful to compare how each insurer appears to read the actual fleet, including whether the operation is local, regional, national or specialist in nature.

 What Affects Your Insurance Price?